 El Cafecito de Mita – Located on the main thoroughfare along the beach, this little cafe has everything you need after a few hours at the beach.
 Come here for good coffee, smoothies, juices and simple dishes and snacks.

-Which of these things to do in Punta Mita are you looking forward to checking out.
+Which of these activities are you looking forward to checking out?
 Let me know in the comments below, I’d love to hear from you.

 Now more than ever, make sure not to leave home without travel insurance.
 For the last few years, I’ve been using Safetywing Nomad Insurance for all my individual trips and digital nomad lifestyle and there’s no better company for all my insurance needs.
 Cover starts from as little as $42 per month.
 Get your quote below now.